rdfostrich/article-jws2018-ostrich/content/evaluation.md

 <figure id="results-ostrich-ingestion-rate-bearb-hourly">
 <img src="img/results-ostrich-ingestion-rate-bearb-hourly.svg" alt="[BEAR-B-hourly OSTRICH ingestion rate]" height="150em">
 <figcaption markdown="block">
-OSTRICH ingestion durations for each consecutive BEAR-B-hourly version in minutes for an increasing number of versions, showing a lineair growth.
+OSTRICH ingestion durations for each consecutive BEAR-B-hourly version in minutes for an increasing number of versions.
 </figcaption>
 </figure>

 <figure id="results-ostrich-ingestion-size-bearb-hourly">
 <img src="img/results-ostrich-ingestion-size-bearb-hourly.svg" alt="[BEAR-B-hourly OSTRICH ingestion sizes]" height="150em">
 <figcaption markdown="block">
-Cumulative OSTRICH store sizes for each consecutive BEAR-B-hourly version in GB for an increasing number of versions, showing a lineair growth.
+Cumulative OSTRICH store sizes for each consecutive BEAR-B-hourly version in GB for an increasing number of versions.
 </figcaption>
 </figure>

 [](#results-ostrich-ingestion-rate-beara-compare) compares the BEAR-A ingestion rate of the streaming and batch algorithms.
 While the batch algorithm is faster than the streaming algorithm for the first 9 versions, the batch algorithm quickly becomes slower after that, and runs out of memory after version 10, even on a machine with 128 GB of memory.
-The ingestion duration in case of the streaming algorithm on the other hand continues to grow linearly.
+The ingestion duration in case of the streaming algorithm on the other hand continues to grow linearly without memory issues.

 <figure id="results-ostrich-ingestion-rate-beara-compare">
 <img src="img/results-ostrich-ingestion-rate-beara-compare.svg" alt="[Comparison of OSTRICH ingestion algorithms]" height="150em">